mtgjson/mtgjson-website/docs/changelog/mtggraphql/README.md

 ---

 # MTGGraphQL Changelog
-The following is the MTGGraphQL Service Changelog.
+The following is the MTGGraphQL Changelog.
 Some parts may be updated for clarity or corrections at any point.

 ## 1.0.2
 Release Date: 2021-01-18